grammyjs/website/site/docs/advanced/business.md

 > If you are not familiar with Telegram Business yet, check out the [official docs](https://core.telegram.org/bots#manage-your-business) by Telegram before you continue.

-At the moment grammY does not support editing business messages
+Naturally, grammY has full support for this.

 ## Handling Business Messages